 Module 1 – CM E-Learning Courses

-Sign up any of the following BCM Fundamentals E-learning package(s):
+Sign up for the following fundamentals E-learning package:

 Note: Participant is expected to complete Module 1 within 2 weeks after registering before pursuing Module 2

 Participants will be given the opportunity to practice the fundamental concepts of risk analysis and review (RAR), business continuity strategy (BCS), Plan development (BC Plan), testing and exercising via hands-on and interactive sessions with fellow participants from various industries.
 Participants are expected to complete an actual RAR, BCS and BC Plan templates using your organisation examples.

 This hands-on practice would be facilitated by industry practitioners that include current BCM managers, consultants and vice presidents from renowned banks and higher institutions.

 Note: Participants are required to submit their assignment and will be assessed at the end of each session (there are a total of 2 sessions for Module 2).
 The assignments are expected to be completed and submitted to the facilitator within 2 days after each session.